 If you want to make your apps easier to use, find out what delights users, or more effectively collaborate with your design team, this is the course for you.
 In just four hours, we’ll have you making smarter design choices and building more appealing screens.

-Are you curious how designers create user interfaces that are simple, easy-to-use, and easy to look at?
+Are you curious to learn how designers create user interfaces that are simple, easy-to-use, and easy to look at?
 Let us teach you how to make better design choices in order to build user interfaces that are useful, understandable, and styled.
 If you work with a designer, you’ll work together with more efficiency and with less friction.
 If you’re making your own designs, you’ll learn to make ones your users will actually want to use.

 Who should take this class?

 Programmers who want to make smarter UI design choices or who want to work more efficiently and effectively with designers.

 Product Owners looking to more effectively communicate and understand design.

 What you'll learn: